Encrypt Passwords on Linux Using OpenSSL in 2026: The Ultimate Secure Guide

 echo $apps_password

-The -d flag tells OpenSSL to decrypt (not encrypt).
+The -d flag tells decrypt.
 The -pass file: option reads the decryption password from the key file instead of prompting the user

 Output